An essential risk management tool for realizing a growth strategy that sees beyond any business continuity plan.

 We’re entering our tenth year since we first started actual distribution of short-term earthquake forecast information and we continue to push for even better accuracy.

-The ability to forecast earthquakes several days in advance affords people the opportunity to make necessary preparations while simultaneously maintaining a sense of urgency for improved disaster reduction.
+The ability to forecast earthquakes several days in advance affords people the opportunity to make necessary preparations while simultaneously maintaining a sense of urgency for improved crisis management and growth strategy.

-Moreover, preparations in place mean a quicker recovery leading to real disaster reduction.
+Moreover, preparations in place mean a quicker recovery leading to the afore-mentioned real crisis management and growth strategy.

 -We employ F-net, the broadband seismograph network maintained by the National Research Institute for Earth Science and Disaster Resilience (NIED), to make our earthquake forecasts.